FLS Information Bulletin

 FLS establishes a standard set of didactic information and manual skills serving as a basic curriculum to guide surgical residents, fellows and practicing surgeons in the performance of basic laparoscopic surgery.
 By mastering the curriculum and gathering of skills in this inanimate modality, it is expected that surgical residents and surgeons will initiate and carry out their performance of laparoscopy more effectively, with greater skill, greater safety, and with lower complication rates than previously.
 The specific aim of FLS is that the knowledge and skills gained by those who master the FLS curriculum will improve the quality and safety of surgical care delivered to their patients.

-- hands-on manual skills practice and training via the FLS Laparoscopic Trainer Box; and
+- Hands-on manual skills tasks using the FLS Trainer Box

-- an assessment tool that measure your cognitive and technical skills.
+- Two-part (skills and written) FLS exam to measure your cognitive and technical skills.

-The online study guides cover didactics, interactive patient scenarios and manual skills training, containing printable text reviews and practice questions.
-The online system allows program coordinators to administer and closely track the progress of their individual users.
+The online curriculum covers didactics, interactive patient scenarios and manual skills training, containing printable text reviews and practice questions.

 Technical Skills Training Curriculum